mohammedHatemm/learning-docker/node-project/readme.md

-# if you want to built a new nodejs project you can follow this commands

-1- make the folder of your project
-2- make the file of docker
-`Dockerfile`
-3- some commands must be capital case ->

-                                        -> FROM -> the version of node the project needed -> WORKDIR -> the place that any comandes will execute and will be in app folder -> Copy start.js . -> will copy the file of start.js  into the path of the container -> RUN -> here we can run any commands or any dependandeces the prodject will needed like `RUN npm  install express`.
-                                        -> RUN npm install -g nodemon
-                                        -> CMD -> this is the main command that run when the container run -> RUN vs CMD ---> RUN exectue during the image is built
-                                                      ---> CMD in the run time

-                                        -> docker build -t node-no-package .
-                                        ->docker run -it --rm -p 3000:3000 node-no-package

                                         # Complete Node.js Docker Project Setup Guide

 This guide will walk you through creating a Node.js project with Docker from scratch, including all necessary commands and Docker concepts.